Maharram Seyidov: Family

 He was married and had four children.

 Awards

-Maharram Miraziz oglu Seyidov was posthumously awarded the title of the "National Hero of Azerbaijan" by the decree # 831 of the President of Azerbaijan Republic on 6 June 1992.
+Maharram Miraziz oghlu Seyidov was posthumously awarded the title of the "National Hero of Azerbaijan" by the decree # 831 of the President of Azerbaijan Republic on 6 June 1992.

 He was buried at a Martyrs' Lane cemetery in Sharur city.

-There is a street and a monument from bronze in Sharur region after the hero.
-School # 2 in Sharur region is also named after Maharram Seyidov.
+There is a street and a monument from bronze in Sharur District after the hero.
+School # 2 in Sharur District is also named after Maharram Seyidov.